What are you willing to give to get to the top?

 We are athletes in our craft.
 The days can be long.
 The efforts can be great.
 The glory can be short-lived.
 But all of this is what makes us relentless.

-In his book, Grover explains the commonalities he noticed between these great athletes that served as the foundation of their success and how their relentless pursuit can be tired to anyone seeking greatness in their craft.
-Many of the concepts outlined in the book solidify a lot of the best practices we have in place here at Triple Crown—and the people we try to be, and avoid being, every day.
+In his book, Grover explains the commonalities he noticed between these great athletes that served as the foundation of their success and how their relentless pursuit can be applied by anyone seeking greatness in their craft.
+Many of the concepts outlined in the book solidify a lot of the best practices we have in place here at Triple Crown – and the people we try to be (and avoid being) every day.

 - Closers prepare and practice, but they’re also prideful.
 When they’re faced with less rehearsed scenarios, they tend to fail.
 Their primary source of motivation is for praise, not for results.

 - Cleaners are relentless.
 They let nothing stand in their way.
 They withstand adversity, and they conquer challenges head on.
 They do what they do because they want to be the best.
 They don’t do it for the glory.
 Cleaners are talented, but that’s not what makes them great.
 They are focused.
 Responsible.
 In charge.

 So, what does it mean to be a “Cleaner”?
 What does it mean to be relentless?

 Here is what a few of the Triple Crown Cleaners think: